VishwaGuru17/20-day-Javascript/README.md

 Day 7 - Create a function that validates whether a number n is within the bounds of lower and upper.
 Return false if n is not an integer

 Day 8 -  Create a function which returns the number of true values there are in an array

+Day 9 - Sum of the digits of square of the given number which has only 1’s as its digits